 - Negi in Mahou Sensei Negima!.
 During the Eva story arc he runs away, convinced Asuna and the other girls are in danger because of his presence.
 Meeting up with Kaede changes his mind.

-- Negi plays with this trope a lot, three times in the festival arc getting freed from the prison, and waking up during the final battle, and after Yue's Bright Slap (although this one is told out of order so its hard to tell he was lost before the ((Hes Back)) moment) and many times so far in the current arc after getting stabbed though the chest by fate, during the fight with Rakan, the current chapters have one coming if things continue
+- Negi plays with this trope a lot, three times in the festival ar getting freed from the prison, and waking up during the final battle, and after Yue's Bright Slap (although this one is told out of order so its hard to tell he was lost before the He's Back moment) and many times during the Magical World arc after getting stabbed though the chest by Fate, during the fight with Rakan, and mastering Magia Erebea.

 - A villainous version by Envy in Fullmetal Alchemist.
 After he's reduced to his true powerless form, May brings him to the underground of Amestris, where they encounter Mannequin Soldiers, mindless humanoid creatures powered by human souls.
 Envy slips out of his jar and right into the mouth of one of them, who proceeds to swallow him whole.
 Envy then takes over the creature (while yelling "I'M BACK!"), has it start devouring and assimilating the others, until he has enough energy to morph into his One-Winged Angel form, which then transforms into his default human form.
 At this point, he lets out a maniacal Evil Laugh and screams "I'M ALIVE AGAIN!!"